MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 * [US/CA/UK/AU/NZ/ZA - Send Remittance Advice](ui-extensions-send-remittance-advice.md)

 > [!NOTE]
-> New extensions are not available in AppSource immediately after we announce an update.
-You can keep an eye out for the extensions at [AppSource.microsoft.com](https://appsource.microsoft.com/marketplace/apps?product=dynamics-365%3Bdynamics-365-business-central&page=1).
+> You can keep an eye out for new extensions from Microsoft and other suppliers at [AppSource.microsoft.com](https://appsource.microsoft.com/marketplace/apps?product=dynamics-365%3Bdynamics-365-business-central&page=1).

 ## <a name="see-also"></a>See Also